Too Far to Walk – A Church Planted in Cameroon

 “A church within walking distance is essential,” says AGWM Central Africa Area Director, Mike Ness.
 “If people don't have a healthy, gospel-preaching church within walking distance, they’re truly missing out on what God wants to do in and through them.”

-Wonderfully, God answered Mama Marceline’s prayers.
+God answered Mama Marceline’s prayers.
 A month later some land in Élalé became available, and her husband purchased it.
 They hastily constructed a thatch roofed shelter.
 Another believer, Boniface Nomo, came to lead the congregation.

 Africa Oasis, a compassion and water-solutions resource of AGWM Africa, provided water filters.
 Missionaries David and Carol Schmidt took the filters to a distribution team.

-When people began using the filters there was an immediate change in people’s health.
+When people began using the filters there was an immediate change in their health.
 Two weeks after the distribution, the chief reported an 87% reduction in sickness.
 As the people saw the church’s loving compassion, they accepted Boniface and invited him to share the gospel in their homes.
 The church grew from 7 to more than 50.

-As one need was met, another one became apparent.
 The newly enlarged congregation quickly outgrew the thatch-roofed shelter.
 They asked God for a better, permanent shelter from the rain and sun.

-AGWM Africa worked with the national church to meet this need.
 Africa Tabernacle Evangelism, another AGWM resource, raised the funds and supplied the materials to build a tabernacle, the steel frame for a church building.
 David and Carol Schmidt arranged to have the materials delivered to the site.
 With the help of a U.S. construction team, they built the steel structure.

 Four years after Mama Marceline accepted Christ, her village has what many take for granted — safe drinking water, a healthy church, and a biblically trained pastor.
 Where once there was sickness and lostness, there is now clean water and a gospel-proclaiming church.